What is an Assessment

 - providing enough learning opportunities to achieve these outcomes,

 - implementing a systematic way of teaching,

 - analyzing achievements,

 - collecting evidence to determine how well students’ learning matches expectations, and

 - using the collected information to make informed decisions and improvement in student learning.

 Assessments are always cyclical and are revised to meet requirements.

 How does it fit inside the higher education system

-Assessments is what comes after setting learning objectives and expectations.
-Every program, course, subject, chapter, and topic should contain certain learning objectives that the student should achieve, after completion.
+Assessments are what comes after setting learning objectives and expectations.
+Every program, course, subject, chapter, and topic should contain certain learning objectives that the student should achieve, after completion

 Each question in an assessment should ask: